Bo's Memoir

 I completed close to 100 combat missions flying the A7C Corsair with the Marauders of VA-82 from the deck of USS America (CV-66) during the summer and fall of 1972.
 At the beginning of writing this chapter, I remembered very little about that cruise; my third Vietnam tour.

-But I was able to seek out and reestablished contact with some of my VA-82 Marauder squadron mates; RADM J. Breast, ADM Leighton "Snuffy" Smith, Captain Tom Scott, Jim "Rock" Yeager, Ray Thomas, Charlie Sapp, Jim Kuzmick, Ron Brooks, Marv Baldwin, Gary Tabbert, Terry Ede, Jim Brister, and Nick Nickens, to get their views and comments on some of the missions.
+But I was able to seek out and reestablish contact with some of my VA-82 Marauder squadron mates; RADM J. Breast, ADM Leighton "Snuffy" Smith, Captain Tom Scott, Jim "Rock" Yeager, Ray Thomas, Charlie Sapp, Jim Kuzmick, Ron Brooks, Marv Baldwin, Gary Tabbert, Terry Ede, Jim Brister, and Nick Nickens, to get their views and comments on some of the missions.
 I have been able to reconstruct that deployment in some detail.
 I was able to write up a detailed description of the Battle of Mo Duc which took place on September 17th, 1972, a "Pocket Money" mining mission we (me, Rock, and Ray Thomas) flew near Hon Gay on October 4th, and a major strike mission I lead against the Do Xa bridge near Hanoi on October 5th with "Rock", Dan Ryder, and Ray Thomas.
-The mission to Hanoi features a two minute audio tape of a salvo of three SA-2 surface to air missiles directed at my lead section.
+The mission to Hanoi features a two minute audio tape of a salvo of three SA-2 surface to air missiles directed at our division just prior to our arrival in the target area..

 Books about fighting the Vietnam War in the Mekong Delta in 1969